 Washington, D.C. – Democratic Leader Nancy Pelosi held her weekly press conference today in the Capitol Visitor Center.
 Below is a transcript of the press conference:

-With that, I would be pleased to take any questions.
-Yes, sir.
+With that, I'll be pleased to take any questions.

 Leader Pelosi.
 Yes.